owlypanguine/Getting-and-Cleaning-Data_Course-Project/codebook.md

 The feature variables included in the "tidy data set" include only measurements on the mean and standard deviation for each filter, per the assignment instructions.
 These were selected based on whether or not the variable names included "mean()" or "std()".

-The following variables were not included:
+The following variables from the original data set were not included:

 * gravityMean
 * tBodyAccMean